otmanik/otmanik/README.md

-# 👋 Hi, I'm [Your Name] — .NET Developer
+# 👋 Hi, I'm Othmane — FullStack .NET Developer

 I'm a passionate and experienced **.NET Developer** with a focus on building scalable, maintainable, and performant backend systems.
-With over [X years] of professional experience, I specialize in crafting clean and efficient APIs, integrating modern frontend technologies, and delivering full-stack solutions.
+With over 6 years of professional experience, I specialize in crafting clean and efficient APIs, integrating modern frontend technologies, and delivering full-stack solutions.

 ---